What’s allowed under Gov. Inslee’s Healthy Washington reopening plan

 The state has listed what is prohibited here.

-Phase 4 is essentially back to a new normal, allowing gatherings of 50 or more, etc. Nightclubs, concert venues, and large sporting events can reopen.
+Phases 4 is essentially back to a new normal, allowing gatherings of 50 or more, etc. Nightclubs, concert venues, indoor family entertainment and recreation centers – like mini golf, bowling alleys, arcades, card rooms, and large sporting events can reopen.
 All phases must still follow physical distancing guidelines.

-On June 27, Inslee and Wiesman announced they would pause counties from moving on to Phase 4 due to rising cases across the state.
+On June 27, Inslee and the state Secretary of Health John Wiesman announced they would pause counties from moving on to Phase 4 due to rising cases across the state.
 Eight counties were eligible to move to Phase 4 before the pause.
+However, the statewide pause applies to all phases, rendering this a moot point.

 “Phase 4 would mean a return to normal activity and we can’t do that now due to the continued rise in cases across the state,” Inslee said.
 “We all want to get back to doing all the things we love in Washington during the summer, and fully open our economy, but we aren’t there yet.
 This is an evolving situation and we will continue to make decisions based on the data.”